animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 A "mixture of experts" model in deep learning is an ensemble of smaller subparts aggregated into one bigger one, no less independent as they are whole.

-And that brings us to the brain, a composition of neurons all firing independently yet — quite self-provingly —  creating a single consciousness.
+And that brings us to the brain, a composition of neurons all firing independently yet — quite provably —  creating a single consciousness.

-Is the universe a brain, as limited physically and constrined to its mechanics as ours?
+Is the universe a brain, as limited physically and constrained to its mechanics as ours?
 Are we just neurons in that brain?
 Yes, I think so.